vzvca/ck8.6/README.md

 There are currently some bugs and missing features in the terminal widget :
   * Missing : Select / Copy text with mouse.
+  * Missing : Mouse reporting is not implemented.
+It should be possible to *forward* mouse events to the terminal widget.
+It will be added but requires a better support of mouse in the application (see section about mouse).
   * Bug : display of framing characters when the terminal advertises itself as `xterm`
   * Bug : terminal type `linux` is not working.
   * Others to discover ...